Fast Task Planning with Neuro-Symbolic Relaxation: Conclusion

 \section{Conclusion}

 To summarize, we presented \shortname, a three-step neuro-symbolic task-planning framework that combines learned importance prediction with symbolic relaxation and expansion.
 This approach accelerates planning while improving robustness against incomplete task abstractions.
 Experiments on the \textit{MazeNamo} benchmark show a 20.82\% increase in success rate and a 17.65\% reduction in planning time compared to previous methods.
 The framework successfully generalizes to real-world tasks without additional fine-tuning, demonstrating its practical applicability.
-Future work will focus on extending this approach to continuous domains, automatic discovering of symbolic rules, and optimizing the integration of symbolic rules with neural components.
+While this work focuses on offline bi-level training and the runtime relaxation–complementation pipeline, the broader bi-level perspective suggests several promising directions, including online refinement of the importance predictor, self-supervised incorporation of plans generated during deployment, and tighter integration between symbolic relaxations and learned relational models.
+Extending \shortname to continuous/hybrid task-and-motion domains, as well as enabling automatic discovery of relaxation rules, also represents valuable future work.